.avif)

 Here are some reasons to use tools in the service mesh category:

-NginX is a high-performance web server and reverse proxy commonly used to front web applications and APIs.
-It is chosen for efficient connection handling, flexible traffic management, and strong support for modern TLS and routing patterns.
+NginX is a high-performance web server and reverse proxy used to front web applications and APIs.
+It is commonly selected for efficient connection handling, flexible routing, and centralized security and TLS policy enforcement at the edge.

-Common fits include web entry points, API reverse proxying, TLS termination, and internal service routing.
-Trade-offs include configuration complexity at scale and the need to validate module choices and defaults carefully for security and performance.
+Common fits include web entry points, API reverse proxying, TLS termination, and internal traffic management.
+Trade-offs include configuration complexity at scale, careful validation of defaults and modules for security, and the need for disciplined change management to avoid edge regressions.

-Alternatives commonly used for similar roles include Apache HTTP Server, HAProxy, Envoy, and Traefik.
+Alternatives for similar roles include Apache HTTP Server, HAProxy, Envoy, and Traefik.

 Our experience with NginX helped us build repeatable patterns, automation, and operational runbooks that we used to support clients running high-traffic web applications, APIs, and internal platforms across cloud and on-prem environments.